-If there are less than 4 entries in a specific Category from a Division, those entries will be combined for judging and awards with the next higher (or lower, if necessary) Division entries in that Category.
-The 1st place winner of such combined categories will be entered in the Best-of- Show competition for the Division most convenient to the judging process. (e.g. the winner of a category combined from the #1 and #2 Division entries may compete for Best-of- Show with the winners of the #2 Division categories, even if that winning entry is from a Division 1 member.
+If there are less than 4 entries in a specific Category from a Division, those entries will be combined for judging and awards with the other Division entries in that Category.
+The 1st place winner of such combined categories will be entered in the Best-of- Show competition for the Division in which it was judged (e.g. the winner of a category combined from the B and A Divisions entries will compete for Best-of- Show with the winners of the Division A categories, even if that winning entry is from a Division B member.

 2. Ties will be broken for First, Second, and Third places by the judges.

 3. Both Digital and Print entries will have a Best of Show for each Division which will be determined by judging the first place awards from each category.
 There must be multiple categories in a Division in order to award a Best of Show.

 4. Ribbons: Best of Show receives a ribbon.
 First, Second and Third places receive ribbons (Ties for these awards will be broken during the judging if possible).
 Honorable Mention (HM) ribbons will be given to entries that were originally tied for Third place, or, if there are less than 8 entries, to ties for the lowest place ribbon awarded.
 If there are 8 or more entries but no ties for Third place then entries with the next lower score will receive Honorable Mention ribbons.